-Approximate time: 20-30 mins
+Approximate time: 15-20 mins

-Cut up handouts Module 6-CLB 2/3-Digital Skill 3-Practice-Handout Connect to a WiFi Network iPhone/Android into strips.
+Cut up handout Module 6-CLB 4-Digital Skill 3-Practice-Handout Connect to a WiFi Network iPhone/Android into strips.
 Make enough sets of strips for every pair of students.

 Place students into pairs, making sure they use the same kind of devices.
-Give each pair a set of paper strips (iPhone or android).
+Give each pair a set of paper strips.
 Have students sequence the strips.

 Enlarge and put on the board two uncut copies of the handout (one for iPhones, and one for androids).
 Allow the students to come up to the board and self-check.
 If there is extra time left, have students do a peer dictation with the strips: one student reads, the other one follows on his/her phone.